Shrimp Dhansak

 Ingredients

-• 2 tbsp vegetable oil or ghee for frying or use low calorie cooking spray
+• 2 tbsp vegetable oil / ghee or low calorie cooking spray

 • 2 tsp mustard seeds